DJC-GO-SOLO/Latent-SFT/README.md

 ## News

 - **Latent GRPO**: Our follow-up RL-stage work extends latent-chain reasoning to GRPO-style reinforcement learning.
-See the paper here: [Latent GRPO](https://arxiv.org/pdf/2604.27998).
+See the paper here: [Latent-GRPO: Group Relative Policy Optimization for Latent Reasoning](https://arxiv.org/pdf/2604.27998).
-- **2026-01-30**: The latest version of the paper is available on arXiv: [LLM Latent Reasoning as Chain of Superposition](https://arxiv.org/abs/2510.15522).
+- **2026-01-30**: The latest version of the paper is available on arXiv: [Latent-SFT: LLM Latent Reasoning as Chain of Superposition](https://arxiv.org/abs/2510.15522).
 - **Code release**: This repository provides the training, latent soft-label generation, LoRA merging, and evaluation pipeline used by Latent-SFT.

 ## Overview